 Licensure: • Professional Engineer Arizona (No. 12481) • Professional Hydrologist – American Institute of Hydrology (No. 698)

 Background: Mr. Zeller was formerly a Principal Water Resources Engineer with the surface water group of a nationally known engineering firm and served in that capacity for more than 30 years.
 Mr. Zeller has been responsible for the administration of numerous water-resources projects in Tucson, Pima County, and the southern Arizona region.
 His principal fields of expertise are arid and semi-arid hydrology, hydraulics, erosion and sedimentation, urban drainage and flood control, floodplain management, stormwater management (which includes water-quality aspects of stormwater runoff), flood hazard studies, and water resources development.

 In his 49 years of professional experience, Mr. Zeller has served as Project Principal and/or Project Manager for well over one-thousand projects relating to hydrologic, hydraulic, and erosion and sedimentation problems within areas in and around Tucson, Pima County, and southern Arizona.
 Principal projects have included a river mechanics study for the Santa Cruz River in Tucson, project management of the Flood Control/Floodplain Management element of the Rillito Corridor Study, one of four principal elements of a $1.7 million dollar master plan study for a 110-square mile area in northern Tucson, development of a detention/retention design manual for use by both Pima County and the City of Tucson; development of a Floodplain and Drainage Standards Manual for the City of Tucson; development of scour procedures for pipeline crossings of watercourses for the Pima County Regional Wastewater and Reclamation Department; preparation of several river-management plans for major watercourses in Pima County and the City of Tucson; development of basin-management plans for the City of Tucson and Pima County; and the preparation of a master surface water plan for the City of Sierra Vista.
 Mr. Zeller also authored the Pima County Hydrology Manual (currently referred to as “PC-HYDRO”) while employed as the Floodplain Manager of the Pima County Regional Flood Control District.

-Bachelor of Science in Business Administration, Vanguard University of Southern California, 2014
+Bachelor of Arts in Business Administration, Vanguard University of Southern California, 2014